peterdemin/imgchkr/README.md

 Service uses two-tier architecture:

-1. JSON HTTP API accepts image asset submissions and pushes them to background processing queue.
+1. JSON HTTP API accepts image asset submissions and pushes them to the background processing queue.
-   It responds back with task ID, that can be used to check the job status later.
+   It responds with a task ID that can be used to check the job status later.
-2. Background worker processing image submissions from a queue.
+2. Background worker picks up image submissions from a queue.
-   During processing it uses web hooks to notify about progress for the following events: started, success, and failed.
+   During processing, it uses webhooks to notify about progress for the following events: started, success, and failed.

-Services use external queue broker (RabbitMQ and Redis are supported) for interaction.
+Services use an external queue broker (RabbitMQ and Redis are supported) for interaction.

 ## Security Concerns

-The service can be used only internally, and it doesn't have much security features in place.
+The service can be used only internally and doesn't have many security features.
-If this service is to be exposed to untrusted parties, following aspects can be improved:
+If this service is to be exposed to untrusted parties, the following aspects can be improved:

 1. **Caller authentication**.
-Currently, service accepts image asset submissions without verifying authenticity of a caller.
+Currently, the service accepts image asset submissions without verifying the authenticity of a caller.
    This can be improved by adding token authentication.
 2. **Call signature**.
-HMAC-like request signature can protect against replay attacks, and leaked tokens.
+HMAC-like request signature can protect against replay attacks and leaked tokens.
 3. **Allowed domains for notification URLs**.
-Currently, service attempts to deliver notifications to any specified URL, which might cause a DoS threat to other services.
-Allowed domains could be set up per-consumer, or globally for the cluster.
+Service attempts to deliver notifications to any specified URL, which might cause a DoS threat to other services.
+Allowed domains could be set up per-consumer or globally for the cluster.
 4. **Allowed directories for image paths**.
-Even though file data is not exposed to the caller, this service can be used to snoop what files are present on the target host.
-Having a check to look only inside of special image directory can mitigate this.
+Even though the caller can't see the file data, this service exposes what files are present on the target host.
+A check to look only inside the target image directory can mitigate this.

 ## Scalability